-A student may receive credit according to the following methods only after passing the corresponding sections of the TASP Test.
+A student may receive credit according to the following methods only after passing the corresponding sections of a test approved for TSI purposes.
 Students requesting college credit based on ACT, SAT, CEEB, or CLEP scores must complete an Application for Credit in the Testing Center on the Athens Campus.